Giants Stadium: Demolition

-Demolition work on Giants Stadium began at approximately 10:00 AM EST on February 4, 2010 at the Gate B spirals, the closest point to the new stadium.
+Demolition work on Giants Stadium began at approximately 10:00 a.m.
+EST on February 4, 2010, at the Gate B spirals, the closest point to the new stadium.
 The demolition work was expected to cost more than $10 million and took approximately four months to complete.
-As of May 10, 2010 approximately 50% of the Stadium had been demolished.
-On May 19, 2010 at 8:30 pm, demolition crews pulled down the press box, the highest part of the stadium.
+By May 10, 2010, approximately 50% of the Stadium had been demolished.
+On May 19, 2010, at 8:30 p.m., demolition crews pulled down the press box, the highest part of the stadium.
 In the early afternoon of June 28, 2010, the last section of stadium grandstand came down, leaving just two later demolished upper-level escalators standing.

 Much of the stadium's memorabilia was sold to a sports memorabilia company, such as the framed pictures from the suites, all of the building's signage and a good portion of the saved bowl seats.
 Other property was liquidated to other NJSEA facilities such as the IZOD Center and Monmouth Park Racetrack.